 Looking for Your City?

-How We Picked the Safest and Most Dangerous Metro Cities in America
+How We Picked the Safest Metro Cities in America

-To identify the safest and most dangerous big cities in the country, we analyzed FBI crime report statistics and population data for 2017 (the most recent year for which data was available).³ We set a population threshold at 300,000 and higher.
+To identify the safest cities in the country, we analyzed FBI crime report statistics and population data for 2017 (the most recent year for which data was available).³ We set a population threshold at 300,000 and higher.
 Cities that fell below that threshold were excluded, along with cities that failed to submit a complete crime report to the FBI.